-(1)Compliance statement
+(1) Compliance statement

-The financial statements of the Company have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers".
+The consolidated financial statements of the Group have been prepared in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers, International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations that came into effect as endorsed by the FSC (collectively referred herein as the "IFRSs").

-(2)Basis of preparation

-- A. Except for the following items, these financial statements have been prepared under the historical cost convention: - (a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss. - (b) Financial assets at fair value through other comprehensive income. - (c) Defined benefit assets recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with International Financial Reporting Standards, International Accounting Standards, IFRIC® Interpretations, and SIC® Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 5.
+- (2) Basis of preparation - A. Except for the following items, the consolidated financial statements have been prepared under the historical cost convention: - (a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss. - (b) Financial assets at fair value through other comprehensive income. - (c) Defined benefit assets recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with International Financial Reporting Standards, International Accounting Standards, IFRIC[®] Interpretations, and SIC[®] Interpretations the came into effect as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5.